 Scalability

 Independent contractors allow you to quickly scale your workforce to meet the demands of a growing business without the lengthy process of hiring full-time employees.
 You can easily adjust your workforce size based on project needs and market fluctuations, providing agility and responsiveness to changing business demands.
+US startups and tech companies benefit from this when building development teams across Philippines or India, where they can onboard senior-level talent within days rather than months.

 How to determine if a worker is an independent contractor or employee?